Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Majorana Zero Modes In Graphene Strips

-Fig.~\ref{fig:A_X} (a), shows that regions with non-zero Majorana polarization appear as prominent “band-like” structures.
-Note that the background with $\mathcal{P}^d$ is shaded gray to better highlight regions with non-zero polarization.
-As the disorder strength increases from (a-i) to (a-iv), these regions broaden and eventually diffuse under strong disorder, indicating the breakdown of the topological phase.
-In panel (b), which presents the energy spectrum, we fix the chemical potential and plot the lowest 100 eigenvalues as a function of the Zeeman field $h_x$.
+Fig.~\ref{fig:A_X}(a) shows that regions with nonzero Majorana polarization appear as prominent band-like structures.
+The gray background corresponds to parameter regimes with negligible $\mathcal{P}^{d}$ and is used to enhance the visibility of finite-polarization regions.
+As the disorder strength increases from (a-i) to (a-iv), these structures broaden and gradually lose their sharp definition under strong disorder, indicating the degradation of clean candidate topological regions and the increasing presence of disorder-induced low-energy states.
+The polarization maps in Fig.~\ref{fig:A_X}(a) should be interpreted as screening diagnostics rather than standalone topological phase diagrams.
+Regions of enhanced $|\mathcal{P}^{d}|$ indicate parameter windows where low-energy states acquire appreciable Majorana-like particle-hole character.
+With increasing disorder, the visibly reduced gray background and the apparent expansion of finite-polarization regions should not be interpreted as a growth of the topological phase.
+Rather, disorder generates additional near-zero-energy states and increases spectral mixing, so that more low-energy modes contribute finite particle-hole overlap to the polarization measure.
+While such states may display nonzero polarization, they need not correspond to genuine Majorana zero modes. \textit{For this reason, finite polarization is treated here as a necessary but not sufficient indicator, and candidate regions are further examined through the presence of a finite excitation gap and edge-localized real-space wavefunctions.} In panel (b), which presents the energy spectrum, we fix the chemical potential and plot the lowest 100 eigenvalues as a function of the Zeeman field $h_x$.
 For the clean system [Fig.~\ref{fig:A_X}(b-i)], clear band openings and closings are observed.
 Specifically, three distinct regions appear where zero-energy modes coexist with a finite spectral gap, which is a necessary, though not sufficient, condition for the presence of topologically protected Majorana modes.
 In the disordered cases, we observe that increasing disorder leads to the accumulation of low-energy states near zero energy.
 At high disorder [Fig.~\ref{fig:A_X}(b-iv)], the gap completely closes, indicating the absence of a topological phase.
 Up to moderate disorder, however, zero-energy states persist within partially open bands.
 To determine which of these regions correspond to genuine topological phases, we examine the Majorana polarization plots in the third panel, where $\mathcal{P}^\nu$'s are shown as a function of $h_x$ at $\mu = 1.5$ and wavefunction plots in the Fig.~\ref{fig:A_X_wf}.
 It is worth noting that sharp peaks in the Majorana polarization in Fig.~\ref{fig:A_X}(c) are typically associated with closing and reopening of the bulk gap, signaling topological phase transitions.
+We note that the overall magnitude of the polarization may increase with disorder due to the growing density of near-zero-energy states, including trivial localized modes.
+This further highlights that finite polarization alone is not a sufficient indicator of topological Majorana modes.